Kairotic/liveloom/paper/paper.md

 Perhaps most notable is what is *not* shown in the software interface.
-In particular, simulation of thread colour (such as that shown earlier) could easily be included, but is not, indeed thread colour is not dealt with at all in the software, only on the loom.
+In particular, simulation of thread colour (such as that shown in Fig \ref{draft-result}) could easily be included, but is not, indeed thread colour is not dealt with at all in the software, only on the loom.
 Keeping colour on the loom takes focus away from any simulation on screen and places it in the 'ground truth' of the material.
 After all, colour is only one quality of thread, alongside thickness, material, ply, tightness and direction of twist, tension and density of warp and weft, and so on.
 Trying to simulate all of these continuous variables on-screen would be an insurmountable task, and focussing the software on the singular task of planning the discrete structure of ups and downs works very well.

-## Live loom language
+## Live Loom language

-The language currently used by the Live loom is the pure functional programming language *Haskell*, using its list datatype.
+The language currently used by the Live Loom is the pure functional programming language *Haskell*, using its list datatype.
 Standard Haskell lists are 'lazily evaluated', which means that infinitely long lists can be represented and calculated on demand.
 A weave structure